lightly-ai/lightly/docs/source/docker/advanced/datapool.rst

   :linenos:
   :language: python

-After running the code we have to make sure we have a running Lightly worker to process the job.
+After running the code we have to make sure we have a running Lightly Worker to process the job.
-We can start a Lightly Worker using the following command
+We can start the Lightly Worker using the following command

 .. code-block:: console